Getting your Trinity Audio player ready...

 PUBLIC RELATIONS STRATEGIES: MEDIA INTERVIEWS DURING A PANDEMIC

-As an agency, we have made the decision to stop pitching doctors and medical experts for in-studio media, television or radio appearances during the COVID-19 pandemic.
+As an agency, we have made the decision to stop pitching doctors and medical experts for in-studio media, television or radio appearances during the pandemic.
 Many doctors have expressed hesitation about being in-studio newsrooms with COVID-19 infection risks and our agency does not want to put our medical clients or their patients at risk, so we are pitching clients to media outlets for virtual interviews.
 We feel this is the safe and right response during a pandemic.

 CREATE A STUDIO FOR MEDIA INTERVIEWS AT HOME

 Many newsrooms around the country are increasingly practicing social distancing.
+Here is what that means for your TV booking strategy:

 What does this mean for the PR industry, clients, media commentators, pundits, and newsmakers?